Late-time ensembles of quantum states in quantum chaotic systems: Ensembles emerging from chaotic Hamiltonian dynamics

-The behavior is qualitatively distinct for atypical initial states (FM$_x$), as these exhibit a strong sensitivity to the Hamiltonian parameters, as shown in Fig.~\ref{fig:Hamg}(a).
-This behavior is analogous to that shown in Fig.~\ref{fig:U(1)}(b) for spin spiral states, where we found that details of the initial condition modify the late-time behavior of quantum states, and such finer finer can be distinguished through ${\cal O}(1)$ corrections to the EE.
+The behavior is qualitatively distinct for atypical initial states (AFM$_x$), as their late-time behavior exhibit a strong sensitivity to the Hamiltonian parameters, as shown in Fig.~\ref{fig:Hamg}(a).
+This behavior is analogous to that shown in Fig.~\ref{fig:U(1)}(b) for spin spiral states, where we found that details of the initial condition modify the late-time behavior of quantum states, and such finer aspects can be distinguished through ${\cal O}(1)$ corrections to the EE.